Anthony tosses in 35 as Knicks top Pacers

 New York used a 14-7 run to take a 37-36 lead.
 Courtney Lee's bank shot gave the Knicks their first lead of the second quarter.

-Jefferson scored six straight points to open the second quarter, lifting Indiana to a 30-22 lead.
+Jefferson scored six straight points to open the second, lifting Indiana to a 30-22 lead.
 His layup moved the margin to 34-26.
 He scored 14 points in just 8:04 in the half off the bench.

+The Pacers overcame a 10-4 deficit by going outscoring the Knicks 20-10 to grab a 24-20 edge after the first quarter.

-NOTES: The Pacers had won the last seven straight against the Knicks since January 29th, 2015. ...
-New York matched its season-high 118 points for the third time. ...
-The Knicks had three players score at least 20 points for the third time this season. ...
-Carmelo Anthony scored 35 points for the third time this season. ...
-The Pacers are 1-6 this season in the second game of a back-to-back.
-They knocked off the Pistons on Monday. ...
-Knicks C Maurice Ndour and C Marshall Plumlee are on assignment with Westchester of the D-League. ...
+NOTES: Knicks C Maurice Ndour and C Marshall Plumlee are on assignment with Westchester of the D-League. ...
 G Monta Ellis (strained right groin) and G Rodney Stuckey (sore left hamstring) were out for the Pacers. ...
 The Pacers entered the game third in the league in free-throw percentage. ...
-Indiana F Paul George, fourth in free-throw percentage, went 4 of 4 from the line Tuesday.
+Indiana F Paul George, fourth in free-throw percentage, went 4 of 4 from the line Tuesday. ...
+The Knicks went 2-3 on their recent Western Conference road trip where F Kristaps Porzingis became the first player in NBA history to record 26-plus points, 12-plus rebounds, seven-plus blocks and three-plus 3-pointers in one game, accomplishing the feat against the Los Angeles Lakers.